Simple Tips on How to Clean Leather Effective

 Oil and Grease Stains

 To do away with grease or oil spots, apply some cornstarch or baking soda using a moist cloth.
 Keep the mixture on the wallet for several hours or even overnight.
 The cornstarch or baking soda absorbs the oil stains.
 Remove the powder residues using a soft fabric.
-For older stains, you’ll need a little more elbow grease to combat the grease.
 With a cornstarch mixture on the wallet, rub the wallet until the friction warms your fingers.
 The cornstarch will absorb the oil the heat loosens.
 Brush the powder away.
 Repeat these steps if some stains remain, then apply conditioner.

 Cleaning White Leather